 Jake attended Paul Smith's college and is a self-taught photographer/videographer.
 He started working for the Stewardship Program of the AWI in 2014 and now provides assistance with digital design and marketing efforts, among other things.
 When not working, you could find Jake tending to his honeybees, skiing, or out in the woods somewhere.

-The following indivuduals comprise the 2017 team of Watershed Stewards and Decontamination Stewards.
+Over 114 indivuduals comprise the 2018 team of Watershed Stewards and Decontamination Stewards.
 The stewards will work to educate the public about aquatic invasive species (AIS) issues pertaining to specific watersheds.
 In addition, they will interact with visitors at boat ramps and perform watercraft inspections intended to prevent the transport of AIS.

 The primary duties of the AWI Research Technician are to assist with field and laboratory work in support of AWI research and monitoring projects throughout the Adirondack region.
 Technicians may also assist with aquatic plant surveys and mapping, gathering stream hydrologic data, collecting, processing and chemical analysis of water samples, data entry, and equipment maintenance.
 They are also responsible for the day-to-day logistics of Adirondack Lakes Assessment Program, which includes coordinating sample pickup and delivery, and arranging for and conducting lake visits for sample collection and volunteer training, among other duties.